jffernan/my-movie-collection/README.md

 # my-movie-collection

 Welcome to My Movie Collection Sinatra app where you can Create, Read, Update, and Delete movies that you own.
 Here you can build and keep track of your DVD/Blu-Ray collection.
 You can also add movie comments and date purchased.
+Thank you for using my app.

 ## Installation

-To use this app, clone, run `rake db:migrate`, and run `shotgun`.
+To use this app, clone from GitHub 'git@github.com:jffernan/my-movie-collection.git' , then run `bundle install`, and run `shotgun`.
+Last, click on the http link to open my app in your browser.

 ## Contributing